sws2apps/.github/profile/README.md

 ## Application list

 Here are the list of applications that we currently provide.
 Some of them are not yet publicly available at this time.
-Also, please note that they are built primarily using Malagasy UI.
-We already have a plan to have the UI translated into another languages.

 ### Secretary Tools - Report Organizer (ST-RO)
 **Used by:** Secretary, to manage in a very efficient way the congregation reports